A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Multivariate Bernoulli Mixture Model

 The Bayesian framework for computation relies on three key data components: prior information about the model parameters, observed data likelihood, and posterior information.
 The prior information is defined as the first estimates of the distribution of the parameters before incorporating data through the Markov chain Monte Carlo (MCMC) sampler.
 As the sampler advances, both prior and observed data synergistically contribute to formulating insights about our target posterior distribution and updating information about the parameters using Bayes' Theorem.

-Estimation of the parameters for the MBMM was performed using a Bayesian sampler described and implemented by Panagiotis Papastamoulis and Magnus Rattray as the R package \texttt{BayesbinMix} \cite{papastamoulis_bayesbinmix_2017}.
-The main function in the package is \texttt{coupleMetropolis()}, which embeds an allocation sampler \cite{nobile_bayesian_2007} with an unknown number of mixture components (i.e., a way to estimate the optimal number of components simultaneously) in a Metropolis-coupled Markov chain Monte Carlo ($MC^{3}$) algorithm.
+Estimation of the parameters for the MBMM was performed using a Bayesian sampler described and implemented by Panagiotis Papastamoulis and Magnus Rattray as the R package \texttt{BayesbinMix} \citep{papastamoulis_bayesbinmix_2017}.
+The main function in the package is \texttt{coupleMetropolis()}, which embeds an allocation sampler \citep{nobile_bayesian_2007} with an unknown number of mixture components (i.e., a way to estimate the optimal number of components simultaneously) in a Metropolis-coupled Markov chain Monte Carlo ($MC^{3}$) algorithm.
 The $MC^{3}$ strategy is adopted to improve MCMC sampling by considering heated versions of the original target distribution.
 The function \texttt{coupleMetropolis()} takes as input the binarized observed data matrix $\mathbf{X}$, an upper bound on the number of clusters, defined in the function as $K_{max}$, prior information for all model parameters, and other inputs for computational efficiency.
-It then outputs the estimated posterior distribution of the model parameters $(\boldsymbol{\pi}, \boldsymbol{\theta})$ and the most probable number of NSDoH profiles defined as $(K_{map})$.For detailed information about this approach, please see their article \emph{BayesBinMix: an R Package for Model-Based Clustering of Multivariate Binary Data} \cite{papastamoulis_bayesbinmix_2017}.
+It then outputs the estimated posterior distribution of the model parameters $(\boldsymbol{\pi}, \boldsymbol{\theta})$ and the most probable number of NSDoH profiles defined as $(K_{map})$.For detailed information about this approach, please see their article \emph{BayesBinMix: an R Package for Model-Based Clustering of Multivariate Binary Data} \citep{papastamoulis_bayesbinmix_2017}.

-We assume no prior knowledge for the initialization of the parameters.
+We assume no prior knowledge of the initialization of the parameters.
 Consequently, all parameters are initialized with non-informative priors detailed below.
 The true number of NSDoH profiles is unknown.
-Using the upper bound $K_{max}$( also referred to as $K$ in our model description above), we impose an overfitted finite mixture model\cite{van_havre_overfitting_2015}.
-We fit the model with a large upper bound on the number of clusters, $K = 50$, coupled with a prior on the number of clusters $K < K_{max}$, where $K$ is treated by the model as another unknown parameter, and allow a data-driven approach to estimating $K$\cite{van_havre_overfitting_2015, wade_bayesian_nodate}.
+Using the upper bound $K_{max}$( also referred to as $K$ in our model description above), we impose an overfitted finite mixture model\citep{van_havre_overfitting_2015, papastamoulis_overfitting_2018}.
+We fit the model with a large upper bound on the number of clusters, $K = 50$, coupled with a prior on the number of clusters $K < K_{max}$, where the model treats $K$ as another unknown parameter, and allow a data-driven approach to estimating $K$\citep{van_havre_overfitting_2015, wade_bayesian_nodate, papastamoulis_overfitting_2018}.
 We impose the following priors on model parameters:

 For the other model parameters, we assume the following priors: